thales-markets/thales-improvement-proposals/TIPs/TIP-28.md

 ### Example1
 WalletA creates a market "Who will win the Super Bowl LVI", with positions `Rams` or `Bengals` and a `Fixed Ticket` type with 50 sUSD ticket.
-The market parameters are all correctly set (positioning ends before the game starts, strike is at least 5h after the game is scheduled to start).
+The market parameters are all correctly set.
-The creator resolves the market correctly within 24h hours.
+The creator resolves the market himself and gets 2% of fees.
 There are no disputes in the following 24h so those that positioned on the winning side can redeed their winnings.

 ### Example2
 WalletB creates a market "Will Lakers win the NBA Championship 2022-23" with positions `Yes` and `No`.